Software Development Analytics in Practice: A Systematic Literature Review: Introduction

 \subsection{Contributions}

 A decade has elapsed since the first discussions on methodologies, techniques and tools to boost the adoption of analytics in the software development practice.
-This systematic literature review (SLR) on SDA identifies, analyzes and aggregates the relevant primary studies in this period, following a well defined protocol, aligned with the best practices \cite{Kitchenham2009SystematicReview,Dyba2008StrengthEngineering}.
+However, there have been a small number of reports on the practice impact or benefits that software development analytics results have created on software development \cite{Zhang2013SoftwarePracticeb}.
+This systematic literature review (SLR) identifies, analyzes and aggregates the relevant primary studies in this period, following a well defined protocol, aligned with the best practices \cite{Kitchenham2009SystematicReview,Dyba2008StrengthEngineering}.
 Its main objectives are to: \begin{itemize} \item summarize the main types of empirical studies performed, target software life cycle activities, and corresponding data sources; \item identify the mining methods and analytics that were applied; \item evaluate the contributions of the selected primary studies; \item define a taxonomy to classify the impact provided by each primary study on software development dimensions such as: quality/technical debt, time, costs, risks and security. \end{itemize}

 This paper is organized as follows: section \ref{sec:Background} provides background related to the research area and emphasizes the differences between this and previous systematic reviews in the domain.
 We outline the research methodology and systematic review planning in section \ref{sec:ResearchMethodology}, present the systematic review execution, data analysis, results discussion and threats to validity in section \ref{sec:DocumentingReview}, and the concluding comments appear in section \ref{sec:Conclusions}.